Parameterized crack modelling based on a localized non-intrusive reduced basis method: Extended isogeometric analysis for parameterized problems

 \subsection{Parameterized solution discretization}

-The problems of interest throughout this work involve modelling discontinuities such as cracks in a parameterized setting, where multiple solutions of the problem in Eq.~\eqref{weak} are required for different values of the parameters.
-In the following, we will consider extended isogeometric analysis to model discontinuous and singular fields by locally augmenting the solution field with enrichment functions.
-Note that other discretization techniques are also possible to model the discontinuity due to the crack.
-An elaborate overview of extended finite element and isogeometric methods is provided in \cite{Sukumar2000, Nguyen2008, Luycker2011, Noel2022}.
 This section briefly illustrates the solution discretization in a parameterized setting.

-Let us introduce a parameter vector $\bm{\mu} \in \mathcal{P} \subset \mathbb{R}^P$, where $\mathcal{P}$ is the parameter space and $P$ its dimension.
-In what follows, we will consider geometric parameters that describe the crack, such as its size and location.
-Note that the domain $\Omega$ itself is assumed to be $\bm{\mu}$-independent without loss of generality.
-Moreover, it is assumed that the crack is traction free and no Dirichlet boundary conditions are imposed on the crack itself.
-To illustrate the imposition of disconituity with enrichment functions, let us first introduce the Heaviside function $H(\boldsymbol{\xi})$ as:
+To illustrate the imposition of disconituity with enrichment functions, let us first introduce the Heaviside function $H(\bm{\mu})$ as:

-where ${\bf{F}}(\boldsymbol{\xi}_{cr})$ denotes a point on the crack surface and $\mathbf{n}_{cr}$ the normal vector at that point.
-Moreover, for the singularity at the crack tip we consider the asymptotic displacement field $\boldsymbol{u}^{\infty}$ near the crack tip as a function of the polar coordinates $(r,\theta)$ according to \cite{Ventura2022,Fleming1997} as
+where $\phi_1({\bm{\mu}})$ refers to the normal LSF representing the signed distance to the crack surface.
+Moreover, for the singularity at the crack tip we consider the asymptotic displacement field $\boldsymbol{u}^{\infty}({\bm{\mu}})$ near the crack tip as a function of the polar coordinates $(r({\bm{\mu}}),\theta({\bm{\mu}}))$ according to \cite{Ventura2022,Fleming1997} as

-where $r$ is the distance to the tip, $\theta$ is the angle with respect to the direction of propagation of the crack with the coordinate system being centered at the crack tip.
-Having these definitions at hand, the solution discretization ${\boldsymbol{u}}_h(\boldsymbol{\mu}) \in V_h(\boldsymbol{\mu})$ for the parameterized problem reads:
+where $r(\bm{\mu})$ is the distance to the tip, $\theta(\bm{\mu})$ is the angle with respect to the direction of propagation of the crack with the coordinate system being centered at the crack tip.
+Next, let us demonstrate how to obtain the polar coordinates in the physical space.
+These can be defined in terms of the LSFs as: